Jim Donchess

-Jim Donchess is an American attorney and politician serving as the 56th mayor of Nashua, New Hampshire.
+Jim Donchess is an American attorney and politician serving as the 56th mayor of Nashua, New Hampshire since 2016.
+He also was the 51st mayor of Nashua.
 Although the position is non-partisan, he is a registered Democrat.

 Education

 Donchess graduated from Yale University with a major in Art history, then earned a Juris Doctor from the New York University School of Law.

 Career

 After practicing as an attorney for a number of years, Donchess first served as the 51st mayor of Nashua from 1984 to 1992.
 During his tenure, Nashua was recognized by Money magazine as the "Best Place to Live in America."
-Donchess left office to run unsuccessfully for the United States House of Representatives.
+Donchess left office to run unsuccessfully for the United States House of Representatives in 1992.
 He later returned to his private legal practice.
-24 years later, he ran for mayor again, against Chris Williams, and won, becoming the 56th mayor of Nashua.
+24 years in later, he ran for mayor again, against Chris Williams, and won, becoming the 56th mayor of Nashua.

 Donchess ran on a platform of improving infrastructure, working to end the opioid crisis, and clean energy.